 Dairy (milk and yogurt) or other dairy alternatives (almond milk, soy milk, etc.) provide calcium and vitamin D that will help keep the bones strong.
 Dairy intake is also associated with reducing the risk of cardiovascular disease, type 2 diabetes, and hypertension (high blood pressure).
 6

-Just like someone that owns a high-performance car uses premium gasoline to keep their car running its best, so too should you fuel your body with premium, high quality, and nutrient-dense foods so your body can perform like a finely tuned machine!
+Just like someone that uses premium gasoline to keep their high-performance car running at its best, fuel your body with premium, high quality, and nutrient-dense foods so your body can perform like a finely tuned machine!

 About the Author